 FinnU is proud to host the Textbook Justice Program created by Finlandia faculty and staff.
 The Textbook Justice Program is for students who are in acute financial need and are unable to purchase textbooks will be able to borrow the books available in the Textbook Justice Library and use it all semester long.

-The Finlandia Alumni Association is also committed to providing textbooks to students and have created the Alumni Association Textbook Awards.
+The Finlandia Alumni Board is also committed to providing textbooks to students and have created the Alumni Association Textbook Awards.
 In 2019, the Finlandia Alumni Board awarded $250 for textbooks to 39 FinnU students to be put toward books and supplies.
 In 2021, they awarded 49 FinnU students.
 Applications for the Textbook Award open each June and are funded by the Finlandia Alumni Board’s annual Giving Day fundraiser.

 While not technically basic need, having fun is crucial to a good college experience.
 Finlandia offers students numerous free opportunities to get out, get involved, and have fun including free admission to athletic events, extracurricular clubs, broom ball, two art galleries and various events throughout the semester.
 Beyond campus, the Hancock/Houghton area features vast opportunities for exploration and free events.
 From Parade of Nations in the fall to Heikinpaiva in the winter, there’s always something happening, usually free of charge.
 Mere miles from the Lake Superior shoreline and home to an average of 300″ of snow per year, the Keweenaw Peninsula is a beautiful place to explore during any season.